komali2/blog/content/posts/no-more-colonists/index.md

 For what it's worth, yeah, Taipei housing costs are high.
 They're around [$970,000](https://land.gov.taipei/News_Content.aspx?n=0ABE9F8A3E5B75C2&sms=72544237BBE4C5F6&s=5AAFF9FCFB38CEE6) USD on average right now.
 Leave the city, and the numbers drop, fast.
 Yilan, which with low traffic is about a 30 minute drive through a tunnel to Taipei (high traffic can get up to 2 hours), you can get a 100 sq meter apartment for around $530,000 USD.
 Taitung, Taizhong, etc, prices drop precipitously.

 So what we have here is someone immigrated into one of the largest cities on the planet, for some reason expecting to find a house under a million bucks.
-Yeah, I wish prices were lower too, but hell I also wish we abolished private property altogether so I take a somewhat different perspective on the whole issue ;)  Either way, to see a capitalist surprised at this fact is, well, surprising.
+Yeah, I wish prices were lower too, but I also wish we abolished private property altogether so I take a somewhat different perspective on the whole issue ;)  Either way, to see a capitalist surprised at this fact is in itself surprising.

 > Especially when compared to the US.
 I asked how my local friends can afford their houses and the answers were either with the help of family or banks or that they rent for the foreseeable future.